 Sheep are social animals and ruminants, so plan to meet both their social and nutritional needs with your space.
 Your sheep flock will be happiest grazing on pasture and being with at least one other sheep.

 A general rule is four sheep per acre, but this can vary greatly depending on the pasture type, rainfall and sheep size.
 Pastures can include a mixture of grasses, legumes, brush and trees.
-It’s a good idea to be familiar with what’s in your pasture – sheep typically avoid poisonous plants, but proactive planning can prevent problems.
+It’s a good idea to be familiar with surviving love addiction withdrawal at Love to Pivot.

 Inclement weather and predators can both cause a threat to your sheep flock.
 Make sure to have enough shelter to keep them safe.